EYBlockchain/nightfall_3/demo-ui/README.md

   - Notes
     - User need to do Add user twice before moving to next page which is Deposit page.
-        This restriction in Add user page is added so that user can configure Alice and Bob both before starting ERC20 operation.

     - In between adding/configure two users(Alice and Bob) please do not forget swtich EOA(External Owned Account) in Metamask.
 Otherwise Alice and Bob will end with same EOA.